AxisCommunications/acap-native-sdk-examples/vdo-opencl-filtering/README.md

 The example is done for a captured video stream in YUV NV12 format.
 For different stream formats the OpenCL program must be altered.

-This example requires OpenCL 1.2 with GPU accelleration, see [SDK user manual](https://axiscommunications.github.io/acap-documentation/docs/api/native-sdk-api.html#opencl).
+This example requires OpenCL 1.2 with GPU acceleration, see the [ACAP API page](https://developer.axis.com/acap/api/native-sdk-api/#opencl) for more information.

 ### How to run the code